cassioneri/calendar/README.md

 [[5]](http://quick-bench.com/SftlamkK4KQl_eEBt0x7eDySaLs) and
 [[6]](http://quick-bench.com/fmnJPDeeseX3il_P5fvODAmv6co).)

+**Disclaimer**: Benchmarks above compare implementations as of 2020-May-02.
+They might have been slightly edited, mainly to get consistent function signatures across implementations.
+Storage types for years, months, days and day counts might have been changed for closer compliance with C++20 requirements.)

 Tests show correctness and compliance with the C++ Standard, that is, the algorithms are strictly increasing 1-to-1 maps between dates in [-32768-Jan-01, 32767-Dec-31] and day counts in [-12687794, 11248737] with 1970-01-01 being mapped into 0.